thippeswammy/ADAS-for-Indian-Road-Vehicle/RoadSegment/README.md

 - **Usage**: (Refer to script for details)

 ### `RoadSegmentWithMultiModel.py`
-- **Purpose**: May involve training or experimenting with multiple models simultaneously or in sequence.
+- **Purpose**: experimenting with multiple models simultaneously or in sequence.
 - **Usage**: (Refer to script for details)

 ### `RoadSegmentWithMultiModelMultiVideoSaver.py`